dotnet/docs/docs/csharp/language-reference/operators/null-coalescing-operator.md

 The left-hand operand of the `??=` operator must be a variable, a [property](../../programming-guide/classes-and-structs/properties.md), or an [indexer](../../programming-guide/indexers/index.md) element.

-In C# 7.3 and earlier, the type of the left-hand operand of the `??` operator must be either a [reference type](../keywords/reference-types.md) or a [nullable value type](../builtin-types/nullable-value-types.md).
-Beginning with C# 8.0, that requirement is replaced with the following: the type of the left-hand operand of the `??` and `??=` operators cannot be a non-nullable value type.
-In particular, beginning with C# 8.0, you can use the null-coalescing operators with unconstrained type parameters:
+The type of the left-hand operand of the `??` and `??=` operators cannot be a non-nullable value type.
+In particular, you can use the null-coalescing operators with unconstrained type parameters:

 [!code-csharp[unconstrained type parameter](snippets/shared/NullCoalescingOperator.cs#UnconstrainedType)]